Restaurant Week is coming back to the Inland Northwest: Here's where you can grab a meal

-SPOKANE, Wash. — Inlander's Restaurant Week is right around the corner for the Inland Northwest.
+SPOKANE, Wash. — Inlander Restaurant Week is right around the corner for the Inland Northwest.
 This event allows people to get discounted three-course meals in order to promote local cuisine.

 For those interested in participating, all you have to do is show up to the restaurant and order from the Restaurant Week menu.
 However, it may be good to make reservations ahead of time.